-After the Exam
+After the exam

-Grading and Reporting
+Grading and reporting

-Grades A, A, B, C, D, E, F or G indicate the standard a candidate achieved at Cambridge IGCSE.
+Grades 1, 2, 3, 4, 5, 6, 7, 8 or 9 indicate the standard a candidate achieved at Cambridge IGCSE (9-1).

-A is the highest and G is the lowest.
-"Ungraded" means that the candidate's performance did not meet the standard required for grade G. "Ungraded" is reported on the statement of results but not on the certificate.
+9 is the highest and 1 is the lowest.
+'Ungraded' means that the candidate's performance did not meet the standard required for grade 1.
+'Ungraded' is reported on the statement of results but not on the certificate.
 In specific circumstances your candidates may see one of the following letters on their statement of results:

-- Q (pending)
+- Q (result pending)

 - X (no result)

-- Y (to be issued).
+- Y (to be issued)